 Faculty Development Support

-After completing a required ASEM Writing Workshop on writing across the curriculum, all participants receive a stipend of $1000The ASEM Writing Workshop funding is on top of the $1000 that faculty receive for developing a new ASEM course.
+After completing a required ASEM Writing Workshop on writing across the curriculum, all participants receive a stipend of $1000.
+The ASEM Writing Workshop funding is on top of the $1000 that faculty receive for developing a new ASEM course.
 Faculty may apply for small grants to support teaching in their courses (guest speakers, film rentals, field trips, etc).

 Short Article about Writing in ASEM Courses